 Remember to brush your teeth twice daily with an electric toothbrush, floss daily, and use a water pick.
 We will work with you to help you understand how to properly care for your teeth and determine the best home care regimen based on your needs.

-In our office, our hygienists use the latest technologies to provide you with the most thorough cleaning possible.
+Our hygienists use the latest technologies in our office to provide you with the most thorough cleaning possible.
 Our Cavitron is used to debride heavy calculus through sonic vibrations and flushing the area with warm water.

-Ultrasonic scaling is ideal for scaling, leading to less time in the chair when you go for this procedure.
+Ultrasonic scaling is ideal, leading to less time in the chair for this procedure.
 It’s efficient enough to take care of even the most stubborn calculus.
 Dental anxiety prevents many adults from going to the dentist.
 Having quicker, more comfortable technology is essential.

-The Cavitron is designed to be more comfortable for both patients and dental workers.
-Increasing comfort can also help with dental anxiety and ensuring patients are more willing to get treatment.
+The Cavitron is designed to be more comfortable for patients and dental workers.
+Increasing comfort can also help with dental anxiety and ensure patients are more willing to get treatment.
 It’s also ideal for the staff to be as comfortable as possible throughout their workday.

 Baking soda spray is used for harder-to-reach areas and is particularly good for children in orthodontics brackets.
 We have multiple flavors of prophy paste to choose from and will give your teeth a thorough polishing once all calculus and plaque have been removed.